Featured photo by www.platux.com

 Whether you’ve seen the Big Apple through the eyes of Woody Allen, Sarah Jessica Parker, Lena Dunham or Jerry Seinfeld, New York is the place of endless possibility and self-discovery.
 However, living in the city that never sleeps means that your bank account won’t be getting much rest either.
 Here are some tips on how to survive New York City on a budget, from a millennial, college student in the midst of attempting to survive New York City on a budget.

 Housing in New York City is not easy or cheap; that’s pretty obvious.
-Luckily, there are options for young adults, if you are planning a short term stay in NYC.
+Especially during winters, even the housing costs may rise significantly high.
+Many individuals may resort to a SmartPay Budget Plan right from the start so that they don’t put a dent in their savings.
+However, for those who are new to New York, luckily, there are options for young adults, if you are planning a short term stay in NYC.
 If you’re in the city for the summer, I recommend New York University housing.
-You can apply to live in a dorm, which are surprisingly nice and spacious (and most come with air conditioning).
-You’ll get options regarding room size and location, and the housing comes with an NYU gym membership and a meal plan (which is also surprisingly good, and an inexpensive alternate to eating out or ordering Seamless for every meal.)
-You can also search for housing, apartments or houses, for any length of time in different price ranges and in different neighborhoods.
+You can apply to live in a dorm, which is surprisingly nice and spacious (and most come with air conditioning).
+You’ll get options regarding room size and location, and the housing comes with an NYU gym membership and a meal plan (which is also surprisingly good, and an inexpensive alternative to eating out or ordering Seamless for every meal.)
+You can also search for housing, apartments, or houses, for any length of time in different price ranges and in different neighborhoods.
 To apply click here.
 And if dorms aren’t your thing, check out Airbnb.

 One amazing thing about NYC is that it is a walking city.
 But some people may prefer to get an alternative workout.
 For those people, I recommend ClassPass.
 ClassPass is a unique gym membership that provides you access to different gyms and special workout classes all around NYC.
 For around $100 a month, you get an unlimited amount of classes.
 ClassPass will keep you fit, entertained with finding fun, non-excruciating forms of exercise and in your budget.
 To sign up click here.